ManageIQ/manageiq-release/docs/new_branch_checklist.md

 ### Build

 - [X] Create a build machine for the new branch
-- [ ] Create a yum repository for the next branch for master nightlies

 - [ ] Update docker hub autobuilds for manageiq-rpm_build container and container-amazon-smartstate
 - [ ] Create a new box on Vagrant Cloud